WomensLaw serves and supports all survivors.

 What happens if the abuser violates the order?

 If the abuser violates the protective order, there are two general options.
-You can file a violation petition in the court that issued the order and ask the judge to hold him/her in civil contempt.
-Another option is that you can call the police and the abuser can be arrested, fined, and even jailed for violating the protective order.
+You can file a violation petition in the court that issued the order and ask the judge to hold the abuser in civil contempt.
+Another option is that you can call the police to report the violation, and the abuser can be arrested, fined, or even jailed for violating the protective order.
 Even if you think it is a minor violation, it can be a crime and contempt of court if the abuser knowingly violates the order in any way.
-However, the law says that if a person is criminally prosecuted for violation of a protective order for an act of violence, force, or threat, s/he cannot also be found guilty of contempt for the same act.1
+However, the law says that if a person is criminally prosecuted for violation of a protective order for an act of violence, force, or threat, they cannot also be found guilty of contempt for the same act.1

 It can be a Class 1 misdemeanor if the abuser knowingly violates any provision of the order.1

-Additionally, it can be a Class 6 felony crime if the abuser:
+Additionally, it can be a Class 6 felony if the abuser:

 • secretly enters your home while you are there;

-• secretly enters your home while you are not there but remains until you arrive;
+• secretly enters your home while you are not there, but stays until you arrive;

-• commits an assault and battery against you, which results in bodily injury;
+• commits an assault and battery that results in bodily injury against you or anyone else protected by the order;

 • violates any provision of the protective order while knowingly armed with a firearm or other deadly weapon;2 or